Fargo–Moorhead Area Diversion Project: Design

-The Southern Embankment and Associated Infrastructure portion of the FM Area Diversion project includes a 22-mile earthen embankment, road raises, bridge crossings and three gated structures.
-The structures have large, radial-arm Tainter gates that will open or close to control floodwater levels during times of extreme flooding.
-The gates tie into the southern embankment, behind which floodwaters will be held in an upstream staging area of nearly 30,000 acres.
+The Southern Embankment and Associated Infrastructure portion of the FM Area Diversion project includes a 22 mi earthen embankment, road raises, bridge crossings, and three gated structures.
+The structures have large, radial-arm tainter gates that will open or close to control floodwater levels during times of extreme flooding.
+The gates tie into the southern embankment, behind which floodwaters will be held in an upstream staging area of nearly 30000 acre.
 Once collected in the staging area, floodwaters would then be routed through the Diversion Inlet Structure into the stormwater diversion channel and away from the metro area.
-The U.S. Army Corps of Engineers contractors are building these portions.
+The US Army Corps of Engineers contractors are building these portions.